Can’t find a Justice of the Peace right now?

 Other differences between a notary public and a justice of the peace include:

 - A notary public in Australia but be a lawyer.
 A justice of the peace in Australia doesn’t have to be and most likely wouldn’t be a lawyer (or even if a lawyer were also a justice of the peace, they would probably offer their services as a lawyer rather than as a justice of the peace).

-- A notary public normally signs documents for use outside of Australia but can also sign documents for use in Australia.
-Generally, a justice of the peace can only sign documents for use in Australia and likely a justice of the peace wouldn’t be recognised by other countries (depending on the country and the requirements).
+- A notary public normally signs documents for use outside of Australia.
+A notary public can also sign documents for use in Australia.
+Generally, a justice of the peace can only sign documents for use in Australia and likely that a justice of the peace wouldn’t be recognised by other countries (depending on the country and the requirements).

-- A notary public will be recognised by the Department of Foreign Affairs and Trade (DFAT) if the document must also be stamped with an apostille or be authenticated for use overseas.
+- A notary public will be recognised by the Department of Foreign Affairs and Trade (DFAT).
+If your document must also be stamped with an apostille or be authenticated for use overseas, it must be signed by a notary public.
 DFAT will not recognise a justice of the peace.

 The kinds of documents we’ve been asked to sign include: